Bosarpasjön

 Bosarpasjön is a spring lake located just under a mile in the southeast of the locality of Sösdala in the municipality of Hässleholm in Scania county and is part of the main catchment area of the Helge river.
 The lake has an area of 0.741 square kilometers and has an elevation of 116.2 meters above sea level.
 During test fishing, european perch, bream, ruffe and pike have been caught in the lake.

 The lake is part of the Vramsån River and thus the Helge River's drainage basin, with its own drainage area of 13.2 km^{2}.
 The lake has been classified as one of the purest in Skåne and a limnological study from 2011 showed that the lake's water, without any treatment, meets the current limit values for being drinkable.

 Animal population

 The lake's fish species composition is dominated, according to a 2011 test fishing, by bream and roach.
 Furthermore, the population consists of perch, eurasian carp, mirror carp, pike, ruffe, zander, common rudd, tench, and european eel.
 The lake is famous for carp fishing.
 Comparisons between test fishing carried out in 1988 and 2011 confirmed a suspected decline in the fish stock that led to a halt in the sale of fishing licenses from 2010.

-The bird species that frequent the lake include great crested grebes, goldeneyes, common terns, mallards, bean gooses and greylag gooses.
+The bird species that frequent the lake include great crested grebes, goldeneyes, common terns, mallards, bean geese and greylag geese.
 The surrounding fauna includes deers, wild boars, european badgers, pine martens, foxes and grass snakes.